-Cognate courses are courses from outside a defined discipline that complements and enhances the breadth of knowledge and skills found in the area of study.
-Students are required to choose one cognate section and complete the 4 required courses.
+Cognate courses are courses from outside the discipline that complement and enhance the breadth of knowledge and skills found in the area of study.
+Students are required to choose one cognate section and complete the four required courses.
+Please note that courses that are used for the cognates can not also be used as approved options.